 As Ben Schneider (emeritus professor of psychology at the University of Maryland) said, “The people make the place.”
 We strive to provide students with a supportive, collaborative environment in which they can grow personally and professionally.

-The program’s objective is to prepare students for careers as active contributors to the psychology of work.
-This objective is accomplished through academic research, coursework, and applied collaborative research.
+The program’s objective is two-fold.
+We aim to inform theory and best practice in the management of human capital.
+We also strive to prepare students for careers as active contributors to the psychology of work.
+This objective is accomplished through theory-based research, coursework, the acquisition of both technical and social competencies, and applied collaborative research.

 About I/O Psychology